chiyodad/cbeams.github.io/_drafts/epoch.md

 Returning to the criteria above, this approach seems to meet them all.
 It is **reasonably short**, does **not require a database**, can be generated automatically with **no thinking required**, is **simple to generate** using standard unix tools or libraries available in every modern language, and is not only **future-proof**, but **past-proof**, in the sense that it allows for backdating entries without risk of ID collision or reindexing.

 ## Epoch win
 When I thought of using epoch seconds for shortlinks, I was surprised I hadn't seen it done before.
 Perhaps it has been and I just didn't find it.
-As I thought about it further, though, I began thinking beyond shortlinks; I began thinking about personal timelines.
+As I thought about it further, though, I began thinking beyond shortlinks and began thinking about personal timelines.

 If the shortlink for a post is represented as its date of publication in epoch seconds (or minutes), it is not only a shortlink, but a timestamp.
 In the context of a personal website such as this one, that timestamp communicates what I was doing at that moment.
 It represents a point on the timeline of my life.